For this latest edition of our Employee Spotlight series, we sat down with Eugenie Ma from our talent team.

 However, at the end of the day, it’s all about being organized and being willing to navigate ambiguous situations, so I look for those qualities in an applicant as well.

 First impressions have a lasting impact.
-That means submitting an error-free and reader-friendly resume.
+That means submitting an error-free and reader-friendly resume, which can be easier to achieve using professional job resume templates to ensure a polished and consistent layout.
 Then, let your authentic self shine through during the interview process.
 We want to celebrate your track record and learn how you’ve conquered challenges.
 It’s also okay to ask clarifying questions after conducting your initial research.

 Actually, if someone had told me I was going to work in tech, I wouldn’t have believed them.
 My undergraduate degree was in business administration.
 I was lucky enough to find a mentor who took a chance on me.
 She offered a recruiting internship at an internet of things (IoT) company, and the rest was history.
 After that, I moved into the machine learning and computer vision space, then into public safety.